Peering Behind the Shield: Guardrail Identification in Large Language Models: Experiments

 \subsection{Input Guard Test}

-We first evaluate the input guard test of our \method.
-To better evaluate the effectiveness of our method, we construct our AI agents with the base LLMs and the input guardrails.
-We will discuss the situation that contains both input and output guardrails later in \autoref{section:real_world_test}.
+We first evaluate the input guard test of \method on Llama3.1-based and GPT4o-based agents.
+Results show that \method achieves a \textit{perfect} classification accuracy (1.00) in all agents for each candidate guardrail.
+To further assess the robustness of our approach, we plot the ROC curves for all test results in \Cref{figure:roc_input}, observing an AUC of 1.00.
+This indicates that our identification performance is not sensitive to the threshold selection.
+These findings highlight both the effectiveness and reliability of our method in the input guard test setting.

-\autoref{table:input_results} shows the normalized distances over all AI agents with different input guardrails.
-Results show that our \method successfully identifies the candidate guardrails that are used in the AI agent.
-For example, with Llama3.1 as the base LLM, the agent with WildGuard achieves a normalized distance of 1.00 on the WildGuard-specific adversarial prompts, while it only achieves a maximum distance of 0.05 on other agents.
-We observe that the LlamaGuard-specific input test achieves 1.00 and 0.81 normalized distance on the agents based on AegisDefense and AegisPermissive, respectively.
+\Cref{figure:input_test_llama3_alone} further illustrates the \fullscores of the input guard tests on Llama3.1-based agents equipped with various input guardrails.
+We observe an obvious distinction between the existence and non-existence of the candidate guard.
+For example, the WildGuard-agent achieves a \fullscore of 1.00 on the WildGuard-specific adversarial prompts, while it only achieves a maximum distance of 0.05 on other agents.
+Additionally, the LlamaGuard-specific input test achieves 1.00 and 0.81 \fullscore on the AegisDefense-agent and AegisPermissive-agent, respectively.
 That is because AegisDefense and AegisPermissive are fine-tuned on LlamaGuard, which are the derivatives of LlamaGuard.
-We also observe that the results of both Llama3.1 and GPT4o-based agents are almost the same.
-This shows that the base LLM has little influence on the input guard test, i.e., the base LLM response to our adversarial prompts without refusal.
+Results of GPT4o-based agents can be found in \Cref{figure:input_results} in \Cref{appendix:input_test}.
+We find that the results of both Llama3.1-based and GPT4o-based agents are almost the same.
+This shows that the LLM has little influence on the input guard test, i.e., our \method is robust to different LLMs.
+This also indicates that the internal safety alignment will not affect the performance of our method.